4 Easy Steps

 - Claim the task and start working on it!

-Over a dozen Open Source organizations participate in Google Code-in.
+Over twenty-five open source organizations participate in Google Code-in.
 Each one is different.
 If you're attempting to be a Finalist or Grand Prize winner, you might want to focus on tasks from only one or two organizations.
 It's important to pick an organization that interests you.
 You can find more information about each organization on the Google Code-in contest site.

 Communication and Getting Help